 Toddlers and young children can benefit from an introduction to sports, but they are still learning coordination and may not be able to follow directions as well as older kids.
 Sports that stress competition and structure should be avoided at this stage.
 The best sports for young children include:

 Gymnastics is a great pick for toddlers, because it allows them to run, jump, and play while learning new things.
 It will also introduce them to other young gymnasts and social situations.
-Very little equipment is required to get started, though if your child will be practicing at home, and you had a wide space for them to use, you could purchase mats or trampolines.
+Very little equipment is required to get started, though if your child will be practicing at home, and you had a wide space for them to use, you could purchase mats or trampolines from Target.

 Swimming can be learned and practiced as a solo activity, though swimming with a group can be more fun.
 It can help to teach coordination and improve physical fitness.
-To begin, you’ll need a swimsuit for your daughter or son, floaties, and goggles.
+To begin, you’ll need a swimsuit for your daughter or son, floaties, and goggles from Target.

 Best Sports to Start for Kids Ages 5-12